 Hold your own Week Without Violence event

 Want to host an event?
 You can host an event on your own or with a group (your company, organization, place of worship, etc.).
-Your event can be any size, take place anywhere, and even be a private event!
-Register your event to access a digital toolkit to help you plan your event.
+Your event can be any size, take place anywhere, and even be a private event.
+Create a Week Without Violence account to access a digital toolkit to help you plan your event.
+The toolkit includes educational resources, promotional materials, and more.
+Once you’ve settled on a date and event, come back to register your event to gain access to a personalized event page!
 The toolkit includes educational resources, promotional materials, and more.
 Here are a few ideas to get you started: